pillopk/tablefactory/docs/docs-directive-modal.md

 ###items
-(Array of Object) Items attributes is the data source of data table in the modal
+(Array of Object) Items attribute is the data source of data table in the modal

 ###single